metio/terraform-provider-k8s/docs/data-sources/rds_services_k8s_aws_global_cluster_v1alpha1_manifest.md

 ### Optional

-- `spec` (Attributes) GlobalClusterSpec defines the desired state of GlobalCluster.A data type representing an Aurora global database. (see [below for nested schema](#nestedatt--spec))
+- `spec` (Attributes) GlobalClusterSpec defines the desired state of GlobalCluster.
+A data type representing an Aurora global database. (see [below for nested schema](#nestedatt--spec))

 ### Read-Only